-with some appropriate changes and clarifications, may prove manageable for most fund complexes, the cumulative effect of the Chair's proposed initiatives may yet prove overly ambitious and burdensome.
-Moreover, although the proposal is designed to protect shareholders against liquidity freezes, the proposal could potentially contribute to market volatility and liquidity freezes by requiring funds to sell out assets as liquidity profiles change even if the impact of such sales were to cause greater volatility in the marketplace and may create incentives for funds to be the "first mover" in periods of market volatility.
+These new proposals are the second in a suite of initiatives by the SEC to collect data and enhance risk management within a regulatory area where the Financial Stability Oversight Council and other international coordinating bodies have threatened to encroach on the SEC's jurisdiction and treat asset managers and the products and services they offer as systematically important.
+Although the individual proposals to date have presented incremental changes and, if adopted with some appropriate changes and clarifications, may prove manageable for most fund complexes, the cumulative effect of the Chair's proposed initiatives may yet prove overly ambitious and burdensome.
+Moreover, although these new liquidity management proposals are designed to protect shareholders against liquidity freezes, the proposal could potentially contribute to market volatility and liquidity freezes by indirectly causing funds to sell assets to maintain or improve their liquidity profiles due to changes in market conditions or other factors.
+In periods of net redemptions in a particular asset class affecting multiple funds across multiple fund families, funds with more assets in longer liquidity classifications may be hit harder with redemptions, exacerbating the problem and potentially creating incentives for funds to be the "first mover" in periods of market volatility.

-If you have any questions regarding this memorandum, please contact P. Georgia Bullitt (212-728-8250; gbullitt@willkie.com), James R. Burns (202-303-1241; jburns@willkie.com), Rose F. DiMartino (212-728-8215; rdimartino@willkie.com), Benjamin J. Haskin (202-303-1124; bhaskin@willkie.com), James W. Hahn (202-303-1228; jhahn@willkie.com) or the Willkie attorney with whom you regularly work.
+If you have any questions regarding this memorandum, please contact P. Georgia Bullitt (212-728-8250; gbullitt@willkie.com), James R. Burns (202-303-1241; jburns@willkie.com), Rose F. DiMartino (212-728-8215; rdimartino@willkie.com), Benjamin J. Haskin (202-303-1124; bhaskin@willkie.com), James W. Hahn (202-303-1228; ihahn@willkie.com) or the Willkie attorney with whom you regularly work.